akshew/Rabbit-Privacy/privacy.md

-## Rabbit Privacy Policy
+## Privacy Policy

-Welcome to the Rabbit family! 🐰
+Welcome to the family! 🐰

 We’re thrilled to have you on board.
 Your privacy is super important to us, and we want you to feel confident and secure while using our awesome features.
 Here’s a quick and friendly rundown of how we handle your information.